Overview

 Mother-To-Child Transmission

-Certain STDs, such as HIV and syphilis, can be transmitted from an infected woman to her kid during childbirth or breastfeeding.
+An infected woman can transmit certain STDs, such as HIV and syphilis, to her child during childbirth or breastfeeding.
 In this situation, a child can develop an STD at birth, even if there is no sexual activity.
 Can you be born with an STD?
-Yes, STDs can be transferred throughout pregnancy and delivery.
+Yes, STDs can transmit during pregnancy and delivery.

 -